muyun/dev.myviews/dev.myblog/note.md

   - url_for issue for blueprint
     + fixed
   - check blueprint and react

-  - add tag
+  - next functions
-  - fix the file format in _posts
+    + fix the file format
+        - fix it basically
+    + add tag
-  - put this on cloud
+    + on cloud
+    + RSS
+    + Q&A interviews

 * FIX the front-end issues